How Is Healthy New York Doing?

 Healthy New York, a state-run health insurance program that provides inexpensive health insurance coverage to low-income residents is now in its 10th year.
 This program is open to individuals, sole proprietors and small business owners.
 But there are eligibility requirements that apply to qualify.

 As of the latest count (Sept 2010), the Healthy New York program is providing coverage to 165,891 members.
 Enrollment growth is different for the different groups enrolled in the program.
 Enrollment for small business groups has increased from 27% in 2006 to 35% in 2010.
 Individual enrollment on the other hand has decreased from 56% to 52%.
 Enrollment for sole proprietors also decreased from 17% to 13%.

-The benefit package for all health Healthy New York plans are streamlined.
-No matter health insurance provider members choose, they get the same benefits (except for the prescription part).
-Plans with prescription coverage has increased .09% within one year.
+The benefit package for all health Healthy New York plans is streamlined.
+No matter what health insurance provider members choose, they get the same benefits (except for the prescription part).
+Plans with prescription coverage have increased .09% within one year.
 This is probably the reason why more people opt to apply for the plans without the drug option.

 Related posts from our blog:

 No related posts.